technofocus-pte/ppteamsintpvt/Labs/Lab 1/Lab 1 - Create your first canvas app in Microsoft Teams.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image24.png)

-12. Now that the data is ready.
+12. Now the data is ready.
 Click on **With data** in the center and select the **Data source** and continue to add the Data **EquipmentLists** onto the screen.